IMMM-SFA/metarepo/docs/source/index.md

 ### A. Use the template to initialize your own meta-repo
 To use the template, either click [here](https://github.com/new?template_name=metarepo&template_owner=IMMM-SFA), click on the `Use the metarepo template` link at the top of this page, or click `Use this template` on the [main repository page](https://github.com/IMMM-SFA/metarepo/) (shows up above `Clone or download`) and click `Create a new repository`.

+If you are a part of IM3, change the `Owner` to `IMMM-SFA`.
 Fill in your `Repository name` (naming conventions below), the `Description`, select whether you want the repository to be `Public` or `Private`, and leave `Include all branches` unchecked.
 Click `Create repository`.
 You'll be taken to the new repository you created.

 Note: The following naming conventions should be used when naming your repository:
 - Single author:  `lastname_year_journal`